rahulvishwakarm/C/README.md

 C Standard Concept, Algorithms and Data Structures

-# How to run the C programm
+# How to run the C program

 1. gcc filename.c
 2. .\filecreated   eg  .\a